Sunac/graphql-serverless/README.md

-# Passport Mauritius server
+# Graphql serverless
-This is the server side implementation of the passport Mauritius official web app.
 The main goal of this app is to set up a server architecture that enables quick iteration and fast development cycle.
 For this, we have decided to adopt latest modern technologies and architecture

 ## Technology
 1. [Nodejs](https://nodejs.org/en/)